Thu 12 Mar 2026

 • Addressing workforce challenges across PAUs in remote and rural district general hospital settings

-Developed with convenience in mind: join this online forum remotely
+Developed with convenience in mind

 • Listening and watching presentations and speakers’ Q&A